alfred-ij/exam-aid/README.md

-# Welcome to the soaFamL branch of the Long-term Fundamentals of Actuarial Mathematics dashboard project!
+# Welcome to the soaFamL branch for the Long-term Fundamentals of Actuarial Mathematics dashboard project!

 - This repository hosts the development of an interactive dashboard designed to aid actuarial students and professionals in understanding complex actuarial concepts through a modern data science approach.